linda-seiter/week3_paintcalculator_project/README.md

     </div>
 - Edit `main` to print the result of calling `roomArea` for each test case listed.
 - Run `PaintCalculator` and confirm the output matches the expected result.
-- Run `Task4Test` to confirm the Junit tests pass.
+- Edit `Task4Test` to uncomment the Junit test methods.
+Run `Task4Test` and confirm the tests pass.

 ## Task 5 - `main` method I/O